OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V.1.4.2
+* Small tweak to the logic for applying image credits.
+If the full credit is stored in one field or the agency and credit match, and the credit contains a separator (`/`, `|`, or `,`), then the credit is split and distributed.

 ### V.1.4.1
 * Uploaded stories dashboard no longer displays anything if you don't have a valid CDS token, a valid pull URL, or an organization ID
 * Added a check to `npr_cds_push()` to make sure that an organization ID is present before trying to push a story